Bogo de Clare

 Bogo de Clare (21 July 1248 – October 1294) was a member of the Anglo-Norman de Clare family, as third son of Richard de Clare (1222–1262), 5th Earl of Hertford and 6th Earl of Gloucester.
 He was the brother of Gilbert and Thomas.
-By all accounts he was not a good man.

 Early life

 As the earl's third son, he was destined for the Church.
 At the tender age of eleven Bogo was appointed Dean of Stafford.

-Pluralist
+Career and reputation

 Through his father's influence, and that of his brother and their friends, and even King Henry III ("who should have known better") he became Chancellor of Llandaff, Treasurer of York Minster (see also Treasurer's House, York) and the rector of at least 20 clerical livings.
 Despite a 1283 order from William de Wickwane, Archbishop of York (died 1285), there is no evidence that he was ever ordained priest.